JayWalker512/CryptoNoter/README.md

 In-Browser Javascript XMR miner for websites / Payout towards personal XMR wallet<br />
 Built for in-browser javascript mining on any Monero pools.
 0% Commission.
 100% Payout

+## Why This Project Is Created
+* Websites that use commercial available Javscript browser miners (Coinhive, Crypto-Loot, etc) are specifically targeted by Anti-Virus softwares such as built-in Windows Defender.
+When visitors visit these websites, they will be notified that malicious codes / viruses have been detected on the websites.
+Well, you should know how such notification affects the website.

+This project is created to bypass detection and avoid being flagged as Malicious websites by running your own Javscript Monero Mining Server.
+It is similar to Coinhive idea, however you do not have to be charged for any percent of your earnings.
+You can point to any mining pool and get 100% for your mining efforts.
+(Of course, less the pool fees)

 ## Requirements
 The project is a basically a "Plug & Play" installation.
 Most of the configurations are setup automatically when you run the installation.
 Simply follow the steps by steps installation.